FREQUENTLY ASKED QUESTIONS

 What Happens During an Equine Therapy Session?

 Often we will work through carefully selected, or specifically written, stories to allow us to work ‘one step removed’ at those times when a direct approach would be overwhelming and risk doing more harm than good.
-A selection of our stories are now available for use by parents and other counsellors.
-See our shop for more information and our facebook page for free downloads.
+A selection of our stories are now available for use by parents and other professionals.
+See our blog for free downloads.

-Our approach is firmly grounded in attachment theory, developmental psychology and neuroscience; an insight approach, rather than a behavioural approach.
-Specifically, it is grounded in the approach developed and taught by Dr. Gordon Neufeld with whom all Healing Hooves counsellors and trainers have extensive training.
+Our approach is firmly grounded in attachment theory, developmental psychology and neuroscience; an insight approach, rather than behavioural.
+Specifically, it is grounded in the approach developed and taught by Dr. Gordon Neufeld with whom all Healing Hooves staff have extensive training.
 As such the focus is upon the relationship between a client and the key attachments in his/her life, upon the client’s longer term healing and development, and upon the needs and emotions underlying their behavior or struggles.

 This is approached through facilitating a process and creating an environment within which the client develops a positive relationship with the horses and other animals at Healing Hooves.
 This is then used as a bridge to develop a positive relationship with the counsellor, and with other key healthy relationships in the client’s life.
 The interactions and interventions facilitated with and through the therapy animals, and all other therapeutic approaches and interventions followed by Healing Hooves Counsellors, are grounded in our understanding of both human development and attachment, and the interplay between these two aspects.